bseltz-cohesity/scripts/bash/gpfs_snapper/README.md

 ## On the Cohesity Cluster

 Register the GPFS nodes as physical protection sources.
-Note the name of the registered sources, which will be an FQDN like gpfsnode1.mydomain.net (preferred) or an IP address.
+Note the name of the registered sources, which will typically be an FQDN like `gpfsnode1.mydomain.net` (preferred) or an IP address.

 Create a physical file-based protection group (one for each GPFS node that you want to protect)